awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 The most common causes of a red cluster status are [failed cluster nodes](#aes-handling-errors-failed-cluster-nodes) and the Elasticsearch process crashing due to a continuous heavy processing load\.

 **Note**
-Amazon ES stores automated snapshots for 14 days, so if the red cluster status persists for more than two weeks, permanent data loss can occur\.
+Amazon ES stores up to 14 daily automated snapshots for 30 days, so if the red cluster status persists for more than 16 days, permanent data loss can occur\.
 If your Amazon ES domain enters a red cluster status, AWS Support might contact you to ask whether you want to address the problem yourself or you want the support team to assist\.
 You can [set a CloudWatch alarm](cloudwatch-alarms.md) to notify you when a red cluster status occurs\.

 Ultimately, red shards cause red clusters, and red indices cause red shards\.
 To identity the indices causing the red cluster status, Elasticsearch has some helpful APIs\.
 + `GET /_cluster/allocation/explain` chooses the first unassigned shard that it finds and explains why it cannot be allocated to a node: